awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 exec rdsadmin.rdsadmin_util.resize_tempfile(1,'2M');
 ```

-For more information about read replicas for Oracle DB instances, see [Working with Oracle Read Replicas for Amazon RDS](oracle-read-replicas.md)\.
+For more information about read replicas for Oracle DB instances, see [Working with Oracle Replicas for Amazon RDS](oracle-read-replicas.md)\.

 ## Purging the Recycle Bin<a name="Appendix.Oracle.CommonDBATasks.PurgeRecycleBin"></a>